k0T0z/gsoc24-blog/_posts/2024-07-01-google-summer-of-code-2024-week-6-the-rush-summer.markdown

 } graph;
 {% endhighlight %}

-The main functions are:
+The main functions within the **VisualShader** class are as follows:

- - generate_shader
+- **generate_shader**
- - generate_preview_shader
+- **generate_preview_shader**
- - generate_shader_for_each_node
+- **generate_shader_for_each_node**

-The ``generate_shader`` function is the main function that will be called by the user.
-It will contains a recursively algorithm that will go through the graph starting from the output node.
-The ``Output`` node is the special node in the graph as it can't be added or deleted.
-It has the id of 0.
+The **generate_shader** function serves as the primary entry point for users.
+It contains a recursive algorithm that traverses the graph, starting from the output node.
+The **Output** node is a special node in the graph; it cannot be added or deleted and has an ID of 0.

-The ``generate_preview_shader`` is a simplified version of the ``generate_shader`` function.
-It will be used to generate the shader for the preview window.
-The preview window is expected to use ENIGMA's Graphics System to render the shader.
-It is necessary because it can generate the shader starting from any node in the graph.
+The **generate_preview_shader** function is a simplified version of **generate_shader**.
+It is designed to generate the shader for the preview window, which will utilize ENIGMA's Graphics System for rendering.
+This function is essential because it can generate the shader starting from any node in the graph.

-Both functions will call the ``generate_shader_for_each_node`` function.
-This function will be called for each node in the graph.
-It will generate the shader for the node and its children.
+Both **generate_shader** and **generate_preview_shader** will call the **generate_shader_for_each_node** function.
+This function is invoked for each node in the graph, generating the shader for that node and its children.

-Now let's walk through the ``generate_shader`` function.
-In order to generate the shader code correctly, first we have to separate the shader code into 3 parts:
+Now, let’s delve into the **generate_shader** function.
+To generate the shader code accurately, we first need to separate the code into three distinct parts:

- - global code
+- **Global code**
- - global code for each node
+- **Global code for each node**
- - local code for each node
+- **Local code for each node**

-The ``global code`` must be generated once.
-So if we have a node that is used multiple times in the graph, we don't want to generate the code for it multiple times.
-The ``global code for each node`` is the code that is generated for each node in the graph.
-The ``local code for each node`` is the code that is generated for each node and its children.
+The **global code** must be generated only once.
+Therefore, if a node is used multiple times in the graph, we want to avoid generating the code for it repeatedly.
+The **global code for each node** pertains to the code generated for each node in the graph, while the **local code for each node** is specific to each node and its children.

-That's why at the start of the function I created multiple buffers to store the code and send them by reference to the recursive function.
+To facilitate this, I created multiple buffers at the start of the function to store the code and pass them by reference to the recursive function.

 {% highlight cpp %}
 std::string global_code;